Ultimate Guide To WordPress RSS

 One last thing …

-It’s a good idea to let your visitors know that they can subscribe to your feed.
-Place your ’subscribe to RSS’ link or button in a visible location …
+It’s a good idea to promote your feeds.
+Place your ’subscribe to RSS’ button image in a visible location …

-Also, keep in mind that other sites will only want to subscribe to your content if you publish useful content that educates, engages, and entertains.
-In other words, you need to provide high-quality information that will add value to their sites and benefit their visitors.
+Keep in mind that other sites will only syndicate your content if you provide your subscribers with very high-quality content that will add great value to their sites and benefit their visitors.

-Easily add content from other sites and get others to share your content with RSS!
+(Add great content from other sites and get visitors to share your content with RSS feeds!)

 Also, don’t forget to subscribe to our feed 🙂